pssguy/guestBlog/README.md

 # guestBlog
-Inviterd articles - or ones where writer does not have shinyapps/io account or enough hours
+Invited articles - or ones where writer does not have shinyapps/io account or enough hours